protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     same type.
 If you want to renumber a field, see the instructions for [deleting a field](#deleting).
 *   Any new fields that you add should be `optional` or `repeated`.
-This means that any messages serialized by code using your "old" message format can be parsed by your new generated code, as they won't be missing any `required` elements.
-You should set up sensible [default values](#optional) for these elements so that new code can properly interact with messages generated by old code.
+This means that any messages serialized by code using your "old" message format can still be parsed by your new generated code, as they won't be missing any `required` elements.
+You should keep in mind the [default values](#optional) for these elements so that new code can properly interact with messages generated by old code.
 Similarly, messages created by your new code can be parsed by your old code: old binaries simply ignore the new field when parsing.
 However, the unknown fields are not discarded, and if the message is later serialized, the unknown fields are serialized along with it – so if the message is passed on to new code, the new fields are still available.
+    See the [Unknown Fields](#unknowns) section for details.
 *   Non-required fields can be removed, as long as the field number is not used again in your updated message type.
 You may want to rename the field instead, perhaps adding the prefix "OBSOLETE_", or make the field number